versey-sherry/airbox/research_finding.md

 If the absolute difference between two consecutive entries is more than the PM2.5 threshold value, the later one will be considered as a temporal anomaly.

 Since the time difference between two consecutive entries varies, a histogram of time differences is examined to find the proper threshold time difference to realistically see two entries as consecutive.
-The threshold time difference chosen in this research is 450s and the same method is used to determine the PM2.5 threshold value.
+The threshold time difference chosen in this research is 450s and the same method is used to determine the PM2.5 threshold value, which is 2mg/m^3.

 * Spatial Anomaly